bennettslin/yearlings_bobtail_app/VOLUME_WORK.md

 * When clicked outside, it collapses
     * Other audio buttons reappear

+## Audio
+* Connect to audio volume
+    * Determine if default of 15 is best.

 ## Icons
 * Plan out designs
 * Just use placeholders for now